1 Introduction

 It is also said that Hyria is the name of Hysiae, but Euboea is not an island, but a place name near Aulis, and is probably the old name of Hyria.
 [103]

-In 1260 BC, Lebadus, who came from Athens, founded Lebadeia below Mideia, which was on high ground, and the inhabitants of Mideia moved to Lebadeia.
+In 1260 BC, Lebadus migrated from Athens to Mideia and founded Lebadeia below Mideia.
+The inhabitants of Mideia moved to Lebadeia.
 [104]

-Stiris in Phocis, 11 km west-southwest of Lebadeia, was founded by Peteus, son of Oeneus, who was pursued by Aegeus of Athens.
-Lebadus was Peteus' brother, and is presumed to have migrated there at the same time as Peteus, who was pursued by Aegeus.
+Stiris in Phocis, 11 km west-southwest of Lebadeia, was founded by Peteus, son of Oeneus, who was driven out by Aegeus of Athens.
+Lebadus is presumed to be the brother of Peteus, who emigrated at the same time as him, pursued by Aegeus.
 [105]

-When Menestheus, son of Peteus, son of Orneus, became king of Athens in 1209 BC, expelling Theseus, son of Aegeus, the Athenians probably returned from Lebadeia to Athens.
+When Menestheus, son of Peteus, son of Orneus, became king of Athens in 1209 BC, driving out Theseus, son of Aegeus, the Athenians probably returned from Lebadeia to Athens.
 [106]

-During the Trojan War, Lebadeia seems to have been inhabited by the Boeotians, who led the Boeotians in an expedition to Troy, where Arcesilaus, son of Archilycus, son of Itonus, son of Boeotus, was killed in battle.
+At the time of the Trojan War, Lebadeia seems to have been inhabited by Boeotians; Arcesilaus, son of Archilycus, son of Itonus, son of Boeotus, led the Boeotians on an expedition to Troy and was killed in battle.
 [107]

-Leitus, son of Lacritus, a cousin of Arcesilaus, brought his remains back and buried them in Lebadeia.
+Leitus, son of Lacritus, a cousin of Arcesilaus, brought back the remains of Arcesilaus and buried them in Lebadeia.

 Lebadeia was a town dedicated to the god Trophonius.
 [109]

-This Trophonius was the son of King Erginus of Orchomenus, and the brother of Agamedes.
-He is said to have been a master builder of the temple at Delphi.
+This Trophonius is said to have been the son of King Erginus of Orchomenus, brother to Agamedes, and a master builder of temples and other structures in Delphi.
 [110]

 However, after the death of Erginus, the descendants of Erginus' brothers, not Trophonius or Agamedes, inherited the throne, so Erginus' sons are likely fictional characters.
 [111]